 At the end of summer, when the shrub is blooming or in spring when the vegetation phase kicks off, you will have the chance to prepare new plants from the one you already have!

 Season to prepare geranium cuttings

-The best period begins in August and continues until the end of September.
+The best period for cuttings begins in August and continues until the end of September.

 But you can also start trying as early as April when the vegetation phase has started, because success rates are still very high.